Sanway-Byfleet Flood Alleviation Scheme

 While the aim of the scheme is to reduce flooding, we also have an opportunity to deliver some wider benefits to the community and the natural environment in the area.

-Environmental enhancement and improvements are proposed to include:
+Environmental improvements may include:

 • Enhancement of existing grassland areas to more distinctive grassland habitats (i.e. lowland meadow).